klayu/hb_beacon/content/english/blog/extraverted-animals-and-their-myers-briggs-personality-types.md

 text1="While it may be challenging to assign specific personality types to animals, some common traits observed in extroverted animals include playfulness, social interaction, and curiosity. "

-text2=""
+text2="To identify the Extroverted personality type in humans, look for signs of social interaction, energy levels, focus on the present, risk-taking, and hands-on learning preferences."

 >}}

-To identify the Extroverted personality type in humans, look for signs of social interaction, energy levels, focus on the present, risk-taking, and hands-on learning preferences.